 Equality and Diversity

 HSCIF embraces diversity and equal opportunity in a meaningful way.
 We are committed to building a team that represents a variety of backgrounds, perspectives, and skills.
 All employment decisions are made on the basis of qualification, merit, and business needs, but we also believe that the more inclusive we are, the more successful we will be at changing the world.
-HSCIF welcomes applications from individuals with disabilities
+HSCIF welcomes applications from individuals with disabilities.